advanced-chat/vue-advanced-chat/README.md

 }"
 ```

 (8) `textFormatting` can be used to add text formatting.
-Currently, bold, italic, strikethrough and underline formatting are available.
-All text formatting can be used in conjonction.
-Ex:
+Currently, bold, italic, strikethrough and underline formatting are available and can be used in conjonction.
+You can disable text formatting by passing the prop as `:textFormatting="false"`.

 | Style             | Syntax          | Example                                | Output                                 |
 | ----------------- | --------------- | -------------------------------------- | -------------------------------------- |